jmvanlit/jmvanlit.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.ru.nl/en/people/lit-j-van'>Department of Political Science, Radboud University</a>.
-Postdoctoral researcher, focusing on democracy and autocracy
+subtitle: Postdoctoral researcher, focusing on democracy and autocracy, <a href='https://www.ru.nl/en/people/lit-j-van'>Department of Political Science, Radboud University</a>

 profile:
   align: right